genitrix/sneh-purple-typora-theme/README.md

-# sneh purple typora theme
+# Sneh Purple Typora Theme

-A typora theme that combine the characteristics of sneh and purple.
+A typora theme that combine the characteristics of Sneh and Purple.

 Sneh: https://theme.typora.io/theme/Sneh/